-The children are so proud to have achieved something that is personal to them.
-I am sure there were many 'Wow moments' for your child over the holidays; feel free to fill in a 'Wow' sheet to capture their achievements.
+We are sure there were many 'Wow' moments for your child over the holidays; feel free to fill in a 'Wow' sheet to capture their achievements.
 These sheets enable us to obtain an understanding of your child's achievements beyond the 'school gate'; they are placed in your child's Learning Journal and the information we gather from them is a valuable source of evidence.
 'Wow' sheets are available for you to take from a plastic folder attached to the Year R noticeboard in the cloakroom.